-It’s been a while since Sentris was successfully Kickstarted (with my help!), but to say that Timbre Interactive have simply been resting on their laurels since, would be a bold-faced lie.
+It’s been a while since Sentris was successfully Kickstarted (with my help!), but to say that Timbre Interactive have simply been resting on their laurels since, would be a bald-faced lie.
 I mean, even though the recent Steam release is only the first alpha, it’s still a great way to kick things off, based on the current feature list.
 Ah, music.

-Although I’m sure things have changed since the crowfund-assisting prototype, the core concept remains largely unchanged.
+Although I’m sure things have changed since the crowdfund-assisting prototype, the core concept remains largely unchanged.
 You’ll still be ‘dropping beats’ into a circular grid, in the form of pitches, instruments and/or length/duration blocks, to get a funky groove going.
 But it’s not just about randomly adding stuff here and there, as there’s a puzzle-y element to it all, making for a deceptively simple experience.

-Do keep in mind however, that it was released under Early Access for a reason: Sentris is by no means a finished product, yet.
+Do keep in mind, however, that it was released under Early Access for a reason: Sentris is by no means a finished product, yet.
 That said, the ‘core experience’ is available at the time of writing, featuring a bunch of levels, groovy backgrounds, four rockin’ instruments (guitar, bass, synth, drums) and a selection of gameplay customization options.
 Not bad for an alpha build, and it seems the full version is set for April 2015 at the latest.

 It’s a rhythmical challenge that enables personal musical expression.
 The music you make with Sentris is your own authentic creation to enjoy and share.